marv123456/RetroPlot/README.md

 ### Executing program

-* How to run the program
+* To run the program execute:
-* Step-by-step bullets

 ```
 python main.py
 ```